zeithalt/lore/global_map.md

 Both parts of the game share the same map and the same teams of players (aka 'factions').

-Political decisions such as alliances and attacks on other factions are made here on discord, while the actual battles are resolved by playing Influence on the Global Map.
+Political decisions such as alliances and attacks on other factions are made on discord, while the actual battles are resolved by playing Influence on the Global Map.

 ### Is the discord part necessary for participation?
 No, but you should give a try for exactly one reason - it's really fun!